LazyGH/Improved_Event_Based_Eye-tracking/README.md

-# Application of Event Camera on Near-eye Gaze Tracking
+# Algorithm of Event-Based Near-eye Gaze Tracking
 ##

 This project is mainly about applying event camera on eye tracking, and my work is based on the Angelopoulos 's work *Event Based, Near Eye Gaze Tracking Beyond 10,000 Hz*, and did some improvements.
 For the technical details of this project, please see the report.pdf file.